-3. Head Web – Best Racquetball Glove for Sweaty Hands (People’s Choice)
+3. Head Web – Best Head Racquetball Glove (People’s Choice)

 That said, HEAD is still known for producing some of the best sports equipment for sports that involve racquets–whether that be tennis, squash, or racquetball.
 That is likely why so many people prefer this product which ultimately makes it the people’s choice of racquetball glove on our list.

 Like some of the other gloves we reviewed, HEAD makes it a point to focus heavily on the breathability of their product.
 This makes sense as the more breathable a racquetball glove, the better it will be able to perform over a longer period of time.

 This first starts, as it generally does, with the backing of the glove.
 The HEAD glove features a spandex backing that is able to successfully balance the tight fit needed for a high level of play with the breathability to prevent sweat accumulation.
 This trend is furthered by the palm of the clove, which features a microfiber COOLMESH material providing a one-two punch towards combating sweat.

 Beyond providing solid breathability, this glove is also designed to help protect your hands from a variety of situations that can injure them or simply cause fatigue.
 For example, these gloves feature dive pads for those of you who play hard every time and constantly find yourselves on the ground going after a low rebound.
 Still, these gloves protect more than just your palms as they also feature pads on your knuckles.
 This provides protection on all points of your hands that might end up rubbing against the court.

 This quality of the HEAD racquetball gloves is a bit hit-or-miss.
 More accurately, the materials used for these gloves carry with them benefits and disadvantages.
 For instance, the body of the glove is made out of synthetic leather.
 This has a tendency to make the HEAD racquetball glove a bit less durable than some of the other gloves we reviewed.